antaresproject/docs/docs/antares_concepts/components_&_modules.md

 }
 ```

-In the file composer.json which belongs to a project you can control the components which you want to be installed in your application.
-You can also control component's versions by specifying the branches, as it was described above.
+In the file composer.json which belongs to a project you can control the modules which you want to be installed in your application.
+You can also control module's versions by specifying the branches, as it was described above.

-## Component methods
+## Module methods

 This section describes possible methods after that the system has been installed already.